jfpalchak/cupcake/README.md

 #### By _Joey Palchak & Daisy Orozco_

-#### Demonstration site showcasing understanding of using Classes and IDs with HTML, CSS.
+#### Demonstration site showcasing understanding of using Classes and IDs with HTML, CSS. _Update:_ And simple JavaScript.

 ## Technologies Used